drupol/master-thesis/src/thesis/3-tools.typ

 Guix uses GNU Guile #cite(<guile>,form:"normal"), a Scheme
 #cite(<scheme>,form:"normal") implementation, allowing for more expressive and
 programmable package definitions.
-This choice reflects Guix’s emphasis on customization and alignment with the @fsfwebsite project's philosophy, rejecting proprietary blobs and aiming for complete software freedom, which may limit hardware compatibility but enhance long-term reproducibility #cite(<9403875>,form:"normal").
-Nonetheless, users have the liberty to extend Guix with custom packages, whether free or not, without compromising the tool’s reproducibility capabilities.
+This choice reflects Guix's emphasis on customization and alignment with the @fsfwebsite project's philosophy, rejecting proprietary blobs and aiming for complete software freedom, which may limit hardware compatibility but enhance long-term reproducibility #cite(<9403875>,form:"normal").
+Nonetheless, users have the liberty to extend Guix with custom packages, whether free or not, without compromising the tool's reproducibility capabilities.
 In case of disappearing upstream sources, Guix can leverage Software Heritage
 #cite(<swh>, form:"normal") to retrieve source code, ensuring long-term
 accessibility even if the original source disappears.
 While Guix's reliance on a